datastax/release-notes/Luna_Streaming_2.8.3_Release_Notes.md

 ### Upgrade considerations for Luna Streaming Distribution 2.8.3

 As with Luna Streaming 2.7, this release uses non-root containers for enhanced security.
-When upgrading from a previous version (for example, 2.6.2_1.0.1) files created while running that version will have root permissions and will not be readable by containers running the new version.
+When upgrading from a previous version (for example, 2.6.2_1.0.1), files created while running that version will have root permissions and will not be readable by containers running the new version.

-To fix this, you can manually log into the ZooKeeper, BookKeeper, and Function Worker containers and make sure that all files in the `/pulsar/data/` and `pulsar/logs` directories are owned by UID 10000 (user pulsar).
+To fix this, manually log into the ZooKeeper, BookKeeper, and Function Worker containers and make sure that all files in the `/pulsar/data/` and `pulsar/logs` directories are owned by UID 10000 (user pulsar).
 The group ID of the files should also be set to GID 10001 (group pulsar).
 Here is an example command:

 ```
 chown -R 10000:10001 /pulsar/data
 ```

-If you are are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting to solve this problem.
+If you are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting to solve this problem.
 For more details on this setting, go [here](https://github.com/datastax/pulsar-helm-chart).

 If you are upgrading from Luna Streaming Distribution 2.8.0, you don't have to do any particular action.